Squishy6094/character-select-coop/API-doc.md

 ## _G.charSelect.is_menu_open()
 A function that returns the either True or False if the Menu is Open or not.

+## _G.charSelect.is_options_open()
+A function that returns the either True or False if the Menu Options is Open or not.

 ## _G.charSelect.get_status()
 A function that returns the status of an inputted value relitive to the option table